mozilla-services/socorro/docs/tests/system_checklist.rst

       stage: In IRC: "webqatestbot build socorro.stage.saucelabs"
       prod: In IRC: "webqatestbot build socorro.prod.saucelabs"

+    Do webapp errors make it to sentry?

+    * Log into the webapp, go to the Admin, and use the Crash Me Now tool

     Are there JavaScript errors in the webapp?

     * While checking individual pages below, open the DevTools console and watch